What Does a Registered Psychologist Actually Do? A Straightforward Guide

 Key Highlights

-When someone tells me they're considering therapy, one of the first questions they ask is "what does a clinical psychologist do?" – and I understand why there's confusion.
+When someone tells me they're considering therapy, one of the first questions they ask is "what does a Registered Psychologist do?" – and I understand why there's confusion.

 Mental health professionals have overlapping titles, and it's genuinely difficult to know who does what.
-In my years of practice, I've seen clients initially seek counsellors or psychiatrists when they actually needed the specialized assessment and evidence-based treatment clinical psychologists provide, which delayed their progress.
+In my years of practice, I've seen clients initially seek counsellors or psychiatrists when they actually needed the specialized assessment and evidence-based treatment Registered Psychologists provide, which delayed their progress.

 This article explains:

 Clinical psychology training is rigorous, but confidence lags behind credentials.
-Even after completing a full-year internship, 29% of graduates still don't feel adequately prepared for independent practice.
+29% of graduates still don't feel adequately prepared for independent practice.

-This profession requires extensive specialized training that distinguishes it from other mental health roles.
+This profession requires specialized graduate training that distinguishes it from other mental health roles.

 Training and Credentials That Matter